-To study the aspects of Physical properties of the compound and its components
+To gain the knowledge of the various aspects of Physical properties of the compound and their components.

 Course Pre/Co- requisite (if any): The student must have basic knowledge of Bohrs & Thomson model of atom.
 Functional property of different atoms.